KaloudasDev/FiveM-SteamVerifier/README.md

 > Temporary Steam connectivity issues may require restarting Steam and FiveM.

 ## 🔎 Support & Security

-If you have any questions or if you discover a security vulnerability, please contact me on [Discord Profile](https://discordlookup.com/user/1069279857072160921) and let me know!
-I will try to assist you as soon as possible!
+If you have any questions or discover a security vulnerability, please contact me directly via my [Discord Profile](https://discordlookup.com/user/1069279857072160921).
+I am committed to responding promptly and assisting you as quickly as possible.

-Please do not publish publicly security vulnerabilities.
+**Please refrain from publicly disclosing any security vulnerabilities** to ensure proper handling and resolution.

 ## 📣 Contributing

-Please open a PR for new features or issues you managed to fix!
-However keep the following in mind:
+Contributions are welcome!
+Please submit a Pull Request (PR) for new features or issues you have resolved, keeping the following guidelines in mind:

-- Do not open pull requests regarding minor issues such as grammatical errors.
-Open an issue instead.
+* For minor issues such as typographical or grammatical errors, please open an issue rather than a PR.
-- Do not sumbit "troll" or "spam" requests.
+* Avoid submitting irrelevant, spammy, or troll pull requests.
-- Do not rewrite a big part of the project in a single pull request.
+* Do not attempt to rewrite large portions of the project in a single PR; keep changes focused and manageable.

-Sure!
-Here's a professional replacement text for the license section stating that **you hold the MIT license** for the project:

 ## 📜 License